Using Your Cover

 We have agreements with most private hospitals around Australia.
 If you visit a hospital in our network it can help reduce your costs, or gap, (apart from your excess if you have one) for treatment or services that are covered by your HCF Overseas Visitors Cover.

 If you decide to go to a private hospital that isn’t in our network, or a public hospital, you may have significant extra costs.
 Please ask the hospital what your treatment will cost before you’re treated, so you can understand what your gap payment will be.
+In some instances this can be significant, and depending on the cover chosen, treatment and length of stay could range up to tens or even thousands of dollars.

 You can avoid these extra costs if you go to a private hospital in the HCF network.